Stefan-Endres/Stefan-Endres.github.io/_pages/shgo.md

 Optionally, the lower and upper bounds $x_l \le x \le x_u$ for each element in $x$ can also be specified using the `bounds` argument.

 While most of the theoretical advantages of shgo are only proven for when $f(x)$ is a Lipschitz smooth function.
-The algorithm is also proven to converge to the global optimum for the more general case where $f(x)$ is non-continuous, non-convex and non-smooth iff the default sampling method is used [1].
+The algorithm is also proven to converge to the global optimum for the more general case where $f(x)$ is non-continuous, non-convex and non-smooth iff the default sampling method is used [[2]](#2-endres-sc-2017-a-simplicial-homology-algorithm-for-lipschitz-optimisation).

 #### Simplicial Homology Global Optimisation Theory
+In order to understand the properties of shgo some background theory is required.
+An important facet of shgo} is the concept of homology group growth which can be used by an optimisation practitioner as a visual guide of the number of local and global solutions to a problem of arbitrarily high dimensions.
+In addition a measure of the mutli-modality and the geometric sparsity of solutions of the optimisation problem instance can be deduced.

-In brief the algorithm utilises concepts from combinatorial integral homology theory to find sub-domains which are, approximately, locally convex and provides characterisations of the objective function.
+In brief the algorithm utilises concepts from combinatorial integral homology theory to find sub-domains which are, approximately, locally convex and provides characterisations of the objective function as the algorithm progresses.
 For example on the following objective function surface:

 ![../images/shgo/Fig7.svg](../images/shgo/Fig7.svg)